1ncontinentia/Incon-Undercover/README.md

 #### General

-* Probably the most complete undercover simulation script ever made for the Arma series.
-Almost every factor that can affect your cover (within engine limitations and the caveats mentioned below) has been accounted for.
-For example, if you run around dressed as the enemy with your weapon poined at other enemies, unless there has been shooting nearby recently, they will get suspicious far quicker than if you walk around looking chilled.
-Especially if your face doesn't fit in and you haven't covered it with a scarf or a bandanna... or you're wearing items that don't fit the disguise.. or your weapon isn't used by the faction.. or you happened to have been caught in that disguise before.. you get the picture!
+* Virtually every factor that can affect your cover (within engine limitations and the caveats mentioned below) has been accounted for.
-* Optimised to the max; should not noticably affect performance at all (especially during firefights or when not undercover)
+* Optimised to the max; should not noticably affect performance at all - no noticeable performance impact even during a stress test of 45+ undercover units simultaneously undercoverising several enemy patrols.
-* Operates primarily on each client - server performance impact is therefore kept to a minimum even when multiple players are undercover at the same time
+* Operates primarily on each client - server / client interaction is therefore kept to a minimum even when multiple players are undercover at the same time
-* Works with most faction mods, AI mods and should not break missions.
+* Compatible with RHS, ACE, ALiVE, Zeus, ASR, bCombat, TPWCAS, VCOM... pretty much everything its been tested on (some factions' helmets and bandannas may not be recognised but the overall effect of this will be minimal - if you desperately want all features, use vanilla or RHS versions of these assets)

 #### Comprehensive undercover / incognito simulation -

 * Works on players and their AI group members
 * Quick, easy setup: most aspects of the script are automatically implemented based on the settings you choose
-* Can run in the background even when the mission isn't focused around undercover operations - automatically reduces checking overhead when unit isn't undercover
+* Can run in the background even when the mission isn't focused around undercover operations - automatically reduces checking overhead when unit isn't undercover so it should be practically unnoticeable
 * No need to turn the script on or off - it just works
 * No checkboxes, compromised notifications or any other "gamey" stuff; just an optional hint when you're obviously hostile and when you aren't - the rest is up to you
 * Responds to whether the units are in vehicles or on foot, dressed as enemies or civilians, whether the unit's face fits or doesn't fit in with the faction they are pretending to be, or whether it is day or night, with each situation requiring players to behave appropriately
-* Suspicious enemies may challenge or watch and follow undercover units if they act weirdly; the more weird stuff you do, the more likely they are to see through your disguise (you can even use this to your advantage to draw enemies attention away from another unit while they do something naughty - just don't get too cocky)
+* Suspicious enemies may challenge or watch and follow undercover units if they act weirdly; the more weird stuff you do, the more likely they are to see through your disguise (you can even use this to your advantage to draw enemies attention away from another unit while they do something suspicious - just don't get too cocky or they will open fire on you)
-* Players must "act" their role; doing weird stuff will raise suspicion and could blow your cover - something as simple as hopping into the back seat of an enemy MRAP or wearing a bandanna over your face might mean the difference between staying undercover or becoming compromised if an enemy patrol happens to get a bit too close
+* Players must "act" their role; doing weird stuff will raise suspicion and could blow your cover - if you point your weapon at an enemy and they see you doing it, they will get suspicious very quickly.
+Equally, if an enemy sees you crawling around or planting explosives, you're not going to stay undercover for long.
 * Enemies will detect if undercover units are the nationality of the group they are impersonating; covering your face with a scarf or bandanna will reduce this but not as much as choosing undercover units whose faces fit in with the people they are trying to impersonate
+* All actions have consequences, good or bad.
+If the MRAP you're driving gets a bit close to a patrol, moving into the back of it and out of sight of the enemy might just save your skin.
+Equally, putting a balaclava on when you're a civilian will attract a lot of attention - which is especially not good if you're already carrying a military rucksack.
-* Once undercover units become compromised, enemies will remember the vehicles they are spotted in and clothes they are wearing
-* Change your clothing (both uniform and either headgear or goggles) and if no enemies see you doing it, your new disguise may stick
+* Once undercover units become compromised, enemies will remember the vehicles they are spotted in and clothes they are wearing - change your clothing (both uniform and either headgear or goggles) and if no enemies see you doing it, your new disguise may stick
 * Easily switch disguises: take enemy uniforms from nearby crates, vehicles, dead bodies and the ground (and order AI subordinates to do the same)
 * Quickly conceal and un-conceal your (and your subordinates') weapons if you have the inventory space - without faffing with inventories
 * Different configurable detection systems for regular and asymetric enemy forces
-* Compatible with RHS, ACE, ALiVE, Zeus, ASR, bCombat, TPWCAS, VCOM... pretty much everything I've tried (some factions' helmets and bandannas may not be recognised but the overall effect of this will be minimal - if you desperately want all features, use vanilla or RHS versions of these assets)

 #### Stealth kills work -